brianglass/anastasis/files/17_january.md

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;color:red;
 font-style:normal;mso-bidi-font-style:italic">Apolytikion.
 Tone 4.</span>

-The zealous Elias you imitated by your life,<a href="#_ftn7" id="_ftnref7"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[7]</span></a> you followed the Baptist by straight paths, our Father Anthony; you became the founder of the desert and strengthened the whole world by your prayers.
+The zealous Elias you imitated by your life,<a href="#_ftn7" id="_ftnref7">[7]</a> you followed the Baptist by straight paths, our Father Anthony; you became the founder of the desert and strengthened the whole world by your prayers.
 And so intercede with Christ God that our souls may be saved.

 *<span style="mso-spacerun: yes; font-size: 14.0pt; mso-bidi-font-size: 10.0pt"> </span>*<span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Glory.
 Both now. <span style="color:red;mso-bidi-font-style:italic">Theotokion.</span>**</span>